LINQ Empty Method in C#

 Example to Understand LINQ Empty Method in C#

-Let us understand the need for LINQ Empty Method in C# with an example.
-Consider one scenario, where our application calls a method that returns an IEnumerable<int>.
+Let us understand the need for the LINQ Empty Method in C# with an example.
+Consider one scenario where our application calls a method that returns an IEnumerable<int>.
 There might be a situation where the method returns null.
 In the following example, the GetData() method is returning null.
 So, when we run the following program, it will throw a NULL Reference Exception.

 using System.Collections.Generic;